lohikansun/Musiq/designDocument.md

 ## Experiments

 ###### Experiment 1 - OAuth and Spotify Search API
-The first experiment was a test of using the Elixir wrapper for the Spotify API and implementing OAuth.
-A simple elixir app was created and ____.
-We learned ____.
-We'll change ___ .
+The first experiment was a test of using the Elixir wrapper spotify_ex for the Spotify API and implementing OAuth.
+The library was written by Jason Cummings and can be found at https://github.com/jsncmgs1/spotify_ex.
+A basic Phoenix web application was created and which demonstrates the ability to log in to an existing Spotify account using OAuth, and to then utilize the Spotify search feature.
+Through this experiment we learned what the specifications of the Spotify API, most importantly that our users most have access to a Premium Spotify account, as many features of the API are not available to free accounts.
+This discovery made it clear that our app would have to be marketed only towards those with Premium accounts.
+We also learned the limitations of the spotify_ex library.
+While it does an excellent job and implementing OAuth and making API calls, it only provides us with a small subset of the Spotify API functionality.
+This discovery led us to conduct our second experiment, which involved extending the spotify_ex library in order to utilize the functionality we need in the Spotify API.

 ###### Experiment 2 - Pause and Play
-The Spotify API does not allow for songs to be played through an external player, so Spotify has to be open as an app or a web player for a user to listen to a song.
-For this experiment, ____ .
-We learned ___ .
-We'll change ___ .
+As mentioned in the previous experiment, the spotify_ex wrapper library does not provide us with everything we need out of the Spotify API.
+Most importantly, it does not allow us to control playback of music, which is clearly and integral part of MusiQ.
+To that end, this experiment consisted of an extension of the spotify_ex library.
+We forked the original wrapper from github and added access to missing endpoints and functions as needed, matching the style and structure of the original library as much as possible.
+For this experiment we tested the play and pause features of the API.
+Through this process we realized that Spotify does not allow the playing of their music through external audio players, meaning that all playback has to occur in an official Spotify application.
+For our application to work as intended, the user must have a separate Spotify application open.
+The play and pause commands tested in this application control the playback of music on the Spotify application the user has open.

 ###### Experiment 3 - React Drag and Drop
 For the front end of MusiQ, we decided to see if React would be useful in certain features like reordering the music queue.
 We set up a small elixir app with a react front end and found the react-dnd library to implement drag and drop.